Inbound mail gateway

 - Hover the cursor to the right of Inbound gateway.
 To create a new inbound gateway setting, click Configure.
 To edit an existing setting, click Edit.

 - Under Gateway IPs, enter the IP address/range for each gateway:

 - Select options for your gateways by checking any of the following boxes:

 - Automatically detect external IP (recommended)—Automatic detection provides support for customers whose mail passes through multiple inbound gateways before reaching Google.
 When this setting is on, Gmail scans backwards through the “Received” message header lines to find the first occurrence of an IP that’s not within the Gateway IP ranges specified above—this is called the “external IP.”
 Gmail considers the first “external IP” detected as the sending IP and uses this IP for SPF checks and spam evaluation.
 If you uncheck this box, Gmail checks only a maximum of one hop backwards for the sending IP.

 - Reject all mail not from gateway IPs—If you check this box, Google Apps doesn’t accept mail from anywhere other than your inbound gateway.

 - Require TLS for connections from the email gateways listed above—If you check this box, Gmail rejects any connections from the inbound gateway IPs that aren’t TLS connections.

 - Check the Message is considered spam box.
-This enables reading header tags from an upstream system.

 Note: Click Learn more to learn about regular expressions.
 Click Test expression to validate the expression you entered.